Perspective | Bradley Beal’s greatest act of leadership came from a syringe

 And he can now do all of this because he grabbed the low-hanging fruit of leadership and took a seat at the grown folks’ table for social responsibility.
 Beal, finally, got vaccinated.

-In welcomed news first reported by our own Wizards’ reporter Ava Wallace, Beal has received a coronavirus vaccination.
-He wouldn’t have been able to play in home games without one.
-Mayor Muriel E. Bowser (D) issued a mandate that anyone, including multimillion dollar athletes going to work, could not enter entertainment venues, among many other indoor facilities, without being immunized from covid-19 starting Jan.
+In welcomed news first reported by our own Wizards reporter Ava Wallace, Beal has received a coronavirus vaccination.
+In a few weeks, he wouldn’t have been able to play in home games without one.
+Mayor Muriel E. Bowser (D) issued a mandate that no one, including multimillion-dollar athletes going to work, can enter entertainment venues, among many other indoor facilities, without being immunized from the coronavirus starting Jan.
 15, 2022.

-As the Wizards’ best player, this is the least Beal could have done to make himself available as his team strives to contend within the Eastern Conference.
-But as a human being, this is all society has been asking of Beal.
+As the Wizards’ best player, Beal has made himself available as his team strives to contend within the Eastern Conference.
+But as a human being, he’s done all society has been asking of him.

-To put aside any fears caused by false information — no, the vaccine won’t cause teammates to miss significant time nor will it make you impotent as Nicki Minaj, MD once claimed — and instead, protect himself and anyone around him who could be more susceptible to this nefarious and deadly virus.
-All we’ve asked of Beal is that he understand responsibility comes attached to his significant influence and that whatever he chooses to say into his megaphone, people are listening.
+To put aside any fears caused by false information — no, the vaccine won’t cause teammates to miss significant time, nor will it make you impotent as Nicki Minaj, MD once claimed — and instead, protect himself and anyone around him who could be more susceptible to this nefarious and deadly virus.
+All we’ve asked of Beal is that he would understand how responsibility comes attached to his significant influence and that whatever he chooses to say into his megaphone, people are listening.

 This is the bare minimum, and yet still there are too many people with outsize platforms who’d rather complain about the consequences of their words and actions instead of accepting that leadership comes with accountability.

-In Pat McAfee’s latest edition of Enlightened Bros Explain It All with special guest star Aaron Rodgers, he complained that critics want him to use his very popular show in, ya know, constructive ways.
-Instead of allowing Rodgers the uninterrupted space to continually promote a drug that has not been approved by the FDA as treatment for covid.
+In Pat McAfee’s latest edition of Enlightened Bros Explain It All with special guest star Aaron Rodgers, he whined that critics want him to use his very popular show in, ya know, constructive ways, instead of allowing Rodgers the uninterrupted space to continually promote a drug that has not been approved by the FDA as treatment for covid.

-McAfee, whose frat-house buffoonery belies the gravitas he had to possess to become an all-pro punter then create a formidable media empire in retirement, doesn’t want the smoke he claims he wants from his detractors.
+McAfee, whose frat-house buffoonery belies the gravitas he had to possess to become an all-pro punter before creating a formidable media empire in retirement, doesn’t want the smoke he claims he wants from his detractors.
 Because any conversation would veer into his responsibility.

 McAfee may not think he is a member of the hated media, but his power is even greater because he reaches a demographic that skews young and gets their information from social media.
 To that generation, McAfee is the news, a trusted source they’ve allowed to be on their phones and laptops.
-And thanks to McAfee, his viewers are passengers in Rodger’s joyride of ego and inaccuracy.
+And thanks to McAfee, his viewers are passengers in Rodgers’s joyride of ego and inaccuracy.

 No telling if LeBron James is an avid watcher, but he seems to be getting his covid updates from accredited quacks as well.